hiperlogic/ComputerGraphics_Studies/README.md

 Next:
     OpenGL: Changing Color with the App in the Immediate Mode
-    Vulkan: Synchronization of submissions to command buffers.
+    Vulkan: Synchronization of submissions to command buffers and swap chain reconstruction.